Types of Student Loans

 Federal vs. private student loans

-Federal Student Aid provides more information on the differences between federal student loans and private student loans here, including a helpful chart.
+Federal Student Aid provides information on the differences between federal student loans and private student loans, including a helpful chart.

 Types of federal student loans

 Federal student loans come in several different forms.
 The terms, repayment options, interest, and who is responsible for the loan can vary between different loan types.
-For more information on the types of federal student loans available, review the information available from Federal Student Aid here and here.
+For more information on the types of federal student loans available, review the Federal Student Aid website's information on federal student loan types.